heutelbeck/sapl-policy-engine/sapl-documentation/6_3_Spring.md

 **`pauseRapDuringSuspend`**.
 Controls the underlying connection while the subscription is silenced.
 With the default `false`, the protected method's `Flux` stays subscribed throughout the silenced period; items keep arriving from upstream and are silently dropped on the way to the subscriber.
 Lower latency on resume; preserves whatever state upstream holds (subscription IDs, message offsets, etc.).
 With `true`, the upstream subscription is disposed when the subscription is silenced and re-established when the subscription resumes.
 Stops upstream side effects during suspension at the cost of paying re-subscription latency on resume.
 Opt in for upstream sources with expensive side effects that must not run when the subscriber is denied access.

+#### Backpressure Transparency

+`@StreamEnforce` does not change the backpressure characteristics of the protected stream.
+The subscriber's `request(N)` propagates through the wrapper to the protected `Flux`.
+A demand-respecting source (database cursor, paginated feed, iterable adapter) sees real demand and backpressures upstream accordingly.
+An unbounded source remains unbounded.
+The wrapper carries no hidden buffer.
+Items that are silently dropped under `SUSPEND` are accounted for by an extra single-item request to the upstream, so `request(N)` continues to mean "up to N delivered items" regardless of how many items the gate drops along the way.
+When `pauseRapDuringSuspend = true`, outstanding subscriber demand is replayed to the fresh upstream subscription on resume.

 #### Three Common Patterns

 The flag combinations encode the three behavioural patterns most streaming endpoints want.